Emulator Issues #11910

 It might be related to either UDP socket and/or multi-threaded socket issues.

-#9 Updated by mbc07 about 1 month ago
+#9 Updated by mbc07 over 2 years ago

 Tested the PR 8756 and things seems to have improved.
 On JD2015 to 2018, you'll still get stuck on the loading screen after creating the Dancer Card but if you wait around 2 to 3 minutes, the game eventually proceeds.
 If you try to access other online features (e.g. World Dance Floor), it'll also hang loading indefinitely for about 2 to 3 minutes before the game erroring out ("The Ubisoft Servers are unavailable at the moment").
 It has been some time since I tested this on a real Wii, but I don't recall the timeouts being that long, but regardless, the PR still is an improvement as on master it would just hang loading forever and never proceed.